Decoding China: Beijing bracing for trade war on all fronts – DW – 10/18/2024

 The Chinese side claim the European Commission is demanding disclosure on what the Chinese consider trade secrets, such as technical details about battery manufacturing.

-They also complain that Brussels keeps demanding more information despite already receiving several dozen terabytes (TB) from the manufacturers.
+They also complain that Brussels keeps demanding more information despite already receiving several dozen terabytes (TB) of data from the manufacturers.

 Catching up takes long time